vynovikov/postParser/README.md

 #### Store

-DataPieces are handled concurrently.
-Then they are reassembled and sent via gRPC.
+After application handling DataPieces are reassembled and sent via gRPC.
 Its important to keep initial order when sending dataPiece groups which represent file data chunks.
 Otherwise file would be corrupted.
 For that reason store is used.
 Store action is briefly shown below:

 ![](forManual/1.gif)